SAP-archive/fedem-gui/README.md

   File compression library

-You need to build and install these modules separately, before building the FEDEM GUI applicationi itself, see [here](BUILD.md#build-of-external-3rd-party-modules) for details.
+You need to build and install these modules separately, before building the FEDEM GUI application itself, see [here](BUILD.md#build-of-external-3rd-party-modules) for details.
 The first four of the packages above are mandatory, whereas the latter two are optional.